Telemedicine: future of health sector

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Telemedicine companies working in Pakistan or anywhere in the world must be recognized and enjoy certification of any third party authority.
-LegitScript is a third-party authority that is globally recognized in 15 languages, in over 80 countries.
+Telemedicine companies working in Pakistan or anywhere in the world must be recognised and enjoy certification of any third party authority.
+LegitScript is a third-party authority that is globally recognised in 15 languages, in over 80 countries.
 A LegitScript certification demonstrates that the business maintains a set standard, ensuring transparency for consumers and compliance with applicable laws and regulations.

 In order to secure a LegitScript certification, e-pharmacies must provide sufficient evidence ensuring compliance with LegitScript standards.
 These standards include legal compliance with all applicable laws for licensing and provision of pharmaceutical services (including controlled substances), validity of the prescriptions processed, and customer privacy.